parkverdict

 Cabrillo National Monument

 Rows of grave markers in the green grass of the cemetery as light shafts through misty trees.
-64WORTH IT NPS photo/Will Elder
+64GOOD RANGE NPS photo/Will Elder

 Park · CA